 The DWP will send you an advanced notification letter before you get checked.
 The notification of performance measurement visit will inform you of their intention to send a visiting team to interview you at home.

 A local customer compliance officer will only come to pay you a visit if you are claiming certain benefits.
-The DWP compliance interview 2019 relates most to questions on these six types of welfare benefits:
+So, the DWP compliance interview 2021 relates most to questions on these six types of welfare benefits:

 There are two easy steps you can take to check the identity of a Performance Measurement review officer during a home visit from DWP: